jittania/todoist-tracker/README.md

 ---
 ## **To Do:**

+- [ ] Only publish activity for tasks that belong to specific parent tasks
+- [ ] Make repo public
 - [ ] Group by week
 - [ ] Add more metadata (priority level, parent task, parent project)